Willis Towers Technical Analysis (NASDAQ:WLTW)

 Technical analysis relies on the belief that future price movements of a stock can be forecasted through the study of historical market data and technical charts.
 The WLTW stock chart pattern can give those who understand technical analysis an indication of which way WLTW stock is headed, but cannot predict with 100% certainty as to what can happen to the Willis Towers stock price.

 View technical indicators like moving averages - SMA and EMA, and bollinger bands for Willis Towers.
 The technical analysis form of Willis Towers stock analysis tries to understand the market by studying the stock market trend itself as opposed to other aspects like the company's fundamentals.

 Moving averages show the WLTW stock price trend.
 The two most popular types of moving averages are the Simple Moving Average or SMA and the Exponential Moving Average or EMA.
 The 20 day moving average of $153.77 is above the last closing price of $148.89 and the 50 day moving average of $154.8 is above the last closing price of $148.89.
 The 10 and 20 day periods can predict short term moving average trends.

 Willis Towers Bollinger Bands

 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the WLTW stock.
-The stock price is trading between the average and the upper band in the context of Willis Towers bollinger bands.
+The stock price is trading between the average and the lower band in the context of Willis Towers bollinger bands.

 Willis Towers Moving Average Convergence Divergence or MACD